 - Previous Interactions:

-It’s important for pet owners to monitor their animals closely and ensure their safety.
-If the cat consistently shows signs of stress or fear when around the dog, it’s essential to provide them with a safe space where they can retreat.
-Additionally, positive reinforcement and gradual introductions can help build a harmonious relationship between cats and dogs.
+Pet owners must closely monitor their animals and ensure their safety.
+If a cat consistently shows signs of stress or fear around a dog, it’s essential to provide a safe space where the cat can retreat.
+Using positive reinforcement and introducing the animals gradually can help foster a harmonious relationship between them.

 Always pay attention to the body language of both animals.
 If the cat appears distressed or the dog is displaying behaviors that may lead to conflict, intervene to prevent any potential harm.
 Understanding and respecting the individual needs and boundaries of each pet can contribute to a more peaceful coexistence.